*BLOATED/UNBALANCED* BYD 24v 8s Lifepo4 3kWh BLOWOUT!

 These came out of a solar field installation and the batteries were kept in a temperature monitored container.
 Do not cut the green straps or try to reassemble these.
 You can convert them into 12v modules by cutting the busbar between the 4th and 5th cell with a dremel and cutting wheel but don't remove the cells from the enclosure.
 The green straps are structurally applying compression to the cells and cells are showing some bloating which is normal when lifepo4 batteries age.
 These cells are designed to need compression and cutting those straps will cause the cells to expand even more.

-It is possible you will need to balance these.
-The ones we tested were stored discharged to around 2.8v and they would be a little out of balance but simply charging them up to 3.3v would balance them.
 We recommend the ISDT Q8 balance charger, its cheap and works amazing for this pack.
 Also you can easily add a Daly 8s lifepo4 BMS to this.
 The battery does not come with a BMS but the wiring is there and the sides pop out for easy access.
 The main positive and negative posts are easily accessible.
 You can always cut the posts, drill a hole in the main busbar leads, and simply add a nut and bolt.
 These are super easy to work on.
 No soldering needed to add a BMS.
 They are rack mountable.
 They can supply a crazy amount of amps so no worries about lack of power.
 Yes they are a little degraded but they have a ton of life left and at this price you can't go wrong.
 Maybe even add an active balancer but definitely use the batteries in the range of the discharge curve as shown.
 Large lifepo4 cells when fully charged typically drop in voltage.
 When we tested these they have been sitting for a while and still had good voltage so self discharging is not a concern although you will see self discharging when fully charged.
 They'll drop to 3.4-3.5v which is where they should be anyway as you can see with the discharge chart.
 You will lose some capacity but ultimately you want a setup that lasts many more cycles and stays balanced.
 Get them while they last!

 Fully Charged voltage: 29.2v